hphelion/documentation/cli.unix.2.reference.md

 ###Description
-Remove load balancers by specifying their names or ID.
+Specify load balancers' names or IDs to remove load balancers.
 You may specify more than one load balacner name or ID on a command line.

 ###Examples
 Delete the load balancers `thing1` and `thing2`: